-The Company has identified that its opportunity resides within the region of Central America, which includes the Caribbean (of which the PURE's Oveedia will target solely the Latin countries).
+The Company has identified that its opportunity resides within the region of Central America, which includes the Latin countries of the Caribbean.

 The Company believes that in targeting primarily Guatemala, Belize, El Salvador, Honduras, Nicaragua, Costa Rica, Panama, Cuba and the Dominican Republic, PURE will have the ability to carve out a niche in the Latin American OTA market, with very little competitive resistance at this time.
-With over 16,000 hotel lodging, vacation rentals and individually owned condominium rentals within this region remaining largely inaccessible by the U.S. OTA's, the Company is confident that it can secure more than 50% of these properties by year-end 2016.
+With as much as 20,000 hotel lodging, vacation rentals and individually owned condominium rentals within this region remaining largely inaccessible by the U.S. OTA's, the Company is confident that it can secure more than 50% of these properties by year-end 2017.